Not a Member?

 Safe and effective use of tolnaftate for self treatment in neonates, infants and children < 2 years and infants has not been established; consult a health care provider before use.

-Tolnaftate has not been assigned a specific FDA pregnancy risk category rating.
-Its absorption through the epidermis and potential effects on the fetus and reproductive capacity are unknown.
-As with any drug in pregnancy, use only under the advise of a physician (not for self medication).
+There are no data available regarding the use of tolnaftate in pregnant women and the absorption of tolnaftate through the epidermis and potential effects on the fetus and reproductive capacity are unknown.
+As with any drug in pregnancy, use only under the advice of a physician.

 Data are limited regarding use of tolnaftate during breast-feeding, and its excretion in human milk is unknown.
 Following topical application, it is poorly absorbed and likely poses low risk to a nursing infant.
 To minimize potential infant exposure, instruct patients to avoid topical application to the breast.
 Consider the benefits of breast-feeding, the risk of potential infant drug exposure, and the risk of an untreated or inadequately treated condition.
 If a breast-feeding infant experiences an adverse effect related to a maternally administered drug, health care providers are encouraged to report the adverse effect to the FDA.